-- Low thermal mass enabling exceptional chromatography even for high boiling analytes such as BFRs - Exceptionally low dead volume giving chromatography indistinguishable from a standard GC experiment - Fewer unions enhancing robustness, minimizing leaks and simplifying operation and handling. - Simple unions making the system easier to install and maintain, to maximize your productivity. - Special inert coating increasing the robustness and longevity of the unions when compared to previous 'T' connectors. - Column fitting tool to ensure simple low dead volume column installation without requirement of complex alignment. - Helium flow restrictors are now implemented within the wafer.
+Low thermal mass - enabling exceptional chromatography even for high boiling analytes such as BFRs Exceptionally low dead volume - giving chromatography indistinguishable from a standard GC experiment

+• Fewer unions - enhancing robustness, minimizing leaks and simplifying operation and handling.

+• Simple unions - making the system easier to install and maintain, to maximize your productivity.

+• Special inert coating - increasing the robustness and longevity of the unions when compared to previous 'T' connectors.

+• Column fitting tool - to ensure simple low dead volume column installation without requirement of complex alignment.

+• Helium flow restrictors are now implemented within the wafer.
 This precision milled channels deliver perfect flow restriction and the MCDs are practically unbreakable, unlike conventional capillary flow restrictors.

-Chromatograms with and without this wafer are undistinguishable from one another in terms of peak shape or sensitivity (Figure 4).
-The connection between column and wafer are leak tight even after more than one thousand injections.
+Chromatograms with and without this wafer are practically undistinguishable from one another in terms of peak shape or sensitivity (Figure 4).

 Figure 4.
-Peak shape of native TCDD using standard GC condition (upper chromatogram) and using DualData G2 MCD (lower chromatogram)
+Peak shape of native TCDD using standard GC condition (upper chromatogram) and using DualData XL MCD (lower chromatogram)

 Problems of air accumulation in the helium supply line caused by micro leaks could be solved by continuously micro-purging the helium line by using a three way switching valve.
-Experiments showed that there was zero additional oxygen ingress to the MS system when using DualData G2.

-The Thermo Scientific DualData G2 acquisition option can be used for different POPs analyses applications such as Dioxins, PCBs or PBDEs.
+Experiments showed that there was zero additional oxygen ingress to the MS system when using DualData XL.
+The Thermo Scientific DualData XL acquisition option can be used for different POPs analyses applications such as Dioxins, PCBs or PBDEs.
 Also a combination of different applications per GC is possible.